Where's the first-aid kit?

 - Learn about the safety risks of the sport your child plays.
 You may have heard the ad slogan "An educated consumer is our best customer."
 It applies to sports programs as much as to buying clothes or furniture.
 Parents who are aware of the risks of the sport their child plays can do a lot to minimize its hazards.

 - Lobby local youth sports groups to require that all coaches participate and complete a safety training program, some of which are now available at reasonable cost on line, in order to coach.
+(This will be one of the requirements for certification of a program under MomsTEAM Institute's SmartTeam program)

 - Insist that the training for all youth coaches cover three areas: sport-specific first aid, CPR, and skill development, with an emphasis on coaching safe playing techniques (such as the proper way to head a soccer ball or make a tackle in football).